Standards of Practice for Chiropodists and Podiatrists

 Assessment and Management

-The member shall perform an assessment for each patient seen in clinical practice and establish a management plan based on the assessment.
+Registrants must perform an assessment for each patient and must establish a management plan based on the assessment.
+Read the full standard.

 Competence